wobrozek/wobrozek/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🤔 I am a Full-stack developer Django + React </br>
+🤔 I am a passionate about .NET and React </br>
 🎓 I am currently studying Computer Science @ Silesian University of Technology. </br>
 🏆 I am also a strong chess player 1900 raiting who represents @ Silesian University of Technology in tournaments.